To Love You More: Background and release

-The song was recorded for a popular Japanese TV drama series called Koibito yo (meaning My Dear Lover), and was included on the 1995 Japanese reissue of Dion's album The Colour of My Love.
-It later appeared on the Asian edition of Falling into You, on Live à Paris, released in most territories outside of the U.S. ("To Love You More" was one of the radio singles promoting this album in Canada), and the U.S. edition of Let's Talk About Love, being released as the third (but promotional only) single from this album.
-The song was only released as a commercial physical single in Japan, initially as a mini CD single in 1995 and as a maxi-single with remixes by Tony Moran in 1999.
+"To Love You More" was recorded for the Japanese television drama Koibito yo (My Dear Lover) and included on the 1995 Japanese reissue of Dion's album The Colour of My Love.
+The track later appeared on the Asian edition of Falling into You, on Live à Paris—where it served as a radio single in Canada—and on the US edition of Let's Talk About Love, from which it was released as a promotional single.
+Commercial physical releases were limited to Japan, first as a mini CD single in 1995 and later as a maxi-single with remixes by Tony Moran in 1999.